-US Navy ship collides with merchant ship off Japan
+7 Navy crew missing, skipper hurt after collision off Japan

 - Amazon to buy Whole Foods for $13.7 billion in bid to become major grocer

+The Philippine ship is 29,060 tons and is 222 meters (730 feet) long, the coast guard said, much larger than the 8,315-ton naval destroyer.
+Aerial television news footage showed its bow on the left side was dented and scraped, but it did not appear to have suffered any major structural damage.

+The fleet said the USS Dewey, medical assistance, Navy tugs and naval aircraft were dispatched.
+The Japan coast guard dispatched five patrol ships and an aircraft carrying medics to the site for search and rescue operations.

-The Pacific Fleet said the extent of injuries and damage to the Fitzgerald are “being determined,” and the incident is under investigation.
+The Navy’s Pacific Fleet said the extent of damage to the Fitzgerald was being determined and the incident was under investigation.

+Associated Press writers Mari Yamaguchi and Elaine Kurtenbach in Tokyo and Cathy Bussewitz and Jennifer Kelleher in Honolulu contributed to this report.